NeMo: Needle in a Montage for Video-Language Understanding: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we introduce an innovative video-language task, {``needle in a montage''}.
-Our task is tailored for evaluating VideoLLMs' critical video reasoning abilities, including long-context recall and temporal grounding.
+Our task is tailored for {evaluating advanced VideoLLMs' temporal understanding abilities, including retrieval-style long-context recall and temporal grounding}.
 We further propose an automated data generation pipeline, facilitating high-quality data synthesis.
 Leveraging the proposed pipeline, we establish \textit{\benchmark{}}, a benchmark centered on {``needle in a montage''}.
 Extensive experiments conducted on our benchmark demonstrate the significant challenges posed by our task, while providing valuable insights into the capacities and limitations of existing VideoLLMs.

-Moving forward, we plan to continue expanding the benchmark and updating the leaderboard to evaluate emerging VideoLLMs.
+{\textbf{Future work.}} Moving forward, we plan to continue expanding the benchmark and updating the leaderboard to evaluate emerging VideoLLMs.
 Another promising avenue we will explore is to further refine the proposed automated data generation pipeline and generalize it into a versatile framework for multimodal evaluation.
-By reducing manual annotation costs and enabling scalable, high-quality test data creation, this direction has the potential to transform how multimodal systems are evaluated across domains.
+By reducing manual annotation costs and enabling scalable, high-quality test data creation, this direction has the potential to transform how multimodal systems are evaluated across domains. {Given the scalability and cost-effectiveness of our automated pipeline, it has the potential to create large-scale training data to enhance models' long-context and temporal grounding capabilities.}

+{\textbf{Limitations.}} { Despite our best efforts, we acknowledge that there are still some limitations in our work.
+Firstly, our proposed automated pipeline relies on a single annotation model (\ie, GPT-4o), which may introduce potential generation bias and benchmarking favor.
+To mitigate these issues, our pipeline can be extended to incorporate multiple annotation models.
+Secondly, the authorized videos used in our benchmark are curated from a single media platform (\ie, Phoenix TV), which may introduce a degree of domain bias, particularly toward professionally produced broadcast content with consistent cinematography and visual style.
+Continuously incorporating more diverse videos from multiple authorized platforms represents an important direction for the future development and generalization of our benchmark.
+Thirdly, our \textit{\task{}} task is built upon synthetic montages and thus does not fully capture the specific challenges posed by real-world long videos, such as temporal reasoning and temporal-coherence-based video understanding. }